nutshellfool/algorithmPlayground/README.md

 [![Build Status](https://travis-ci.org/nutshellfool/algorithmPlayground.svg?branch=master)](https://travis-ci.org/nutshellfool/algorithmPlayground)

-This is a java language edition, and Python edition also available [algorithmShare python](https://github.com/nutshellfool/algorithmShare_python).
+This is a Java Language edition, and Python edition also available [algorithmPlayground_python](https://github.com/nutshellfool/algorithmPlayground_python).

 Currently, this is a maven project which supports the IntelliJ IDE, so you can feel free to open this project in IntelliJ IDE.